argoproj/argo-events/api/event-source.md

 <p>

-TopicProjectID is GCP project ID for the the topic.
+TopicProjectID is GCP project ID for the topic.
 By default, it is same as ProjectID.

 </p>